 Would I invest in the Zero Fee Funds?

 If I were a beginner in investing, these Zero Fee Funds would be my gateway into the investing world.
 They would allow me to invest without costing me extra money.
+There is no management fee or expense ratio and that means it is free.
 At that time, I would increase my financial knowledge, make more investments, and do what is needed to secure my financial future.

 I have a pretty good grasp of financial knowledge in my life right now, and I intend to keep learning more.
 As I see it, I think there may be other valuable investments out there that I would like to keep investing in.

 The ZERO funds are very intriguing.
 They offer zero expense ratios that can save lots of money.
+They offer dividends and low turnover of assets.
 If someone were a beginner, I would suggest using these if they were all about cost savings.
-If they did not mind the cost savings, I would recommend a good Vanguard fund.
-The history with the Vanguard funds is much longer than the ZERO funds, and I prefer to see something that has tax efficiency and a long history.
+If they did not mind the cost savings, I would recommend a good Vanguard index fund.
+The history with the Vanguard index funds is much longer than these four funds, and I prefer to see something that has tax efficiency and a long history.

 Final Thoughts on the Fidelity Zero Fee Funds

 These are some significant funds to get started on.
-They cost zero dollars to use, giving you the same allocations as some of the bigger funds.
+They cost zero dollars to use, giving you the same allocation as some of the bigger funds.
+Fidelity's Zero fee funds create opportunities to do indexing without the transaction costs and additional fees.
+They aim to replicate the major indexes.

 It is a great marketing technique for Fidelity to create these funds and lure new customers in.
 It allows their new customers to join the ecosystem of Fidelity and grow from there.